Recent Projects:

 New Leaf Environmental Concepts Another designer had done a great artistic job with the company's logo, but it was raster art, created for a business card.
 Re-creating the leaf outline using bezier curves, and replacing the original typefaces with postscript fonts, gave us the flexibility we needed to resize the logo for stationery, the company website, and, untimately, a trade-show banner.

+New Leaf needed a low-cost strategy to establish its own identity while selling products from a variety of manufacturers.
+It needed a product catalog which would allow flexibility for changing product lines, and the company needed an easy way to get product information onto their website.
 The solution was to create a unified format for product display.
 The pages are identical in concept and modular in construction, so illustrations and descriptions can be swapped in and out easily.
 They are created in InDesign® and saved as PDFs, optimized for a desktop printing.
 Most of the photos come from manufacturers' websites; however, in this case all of the photography is mine.
 Click the thumbnail to see a screen-resolution PDF. |

 WEBSITES |